Once you retire from work, you need to replace your salary with some other sources of regular income.

 For instance, NPS is a pension plan.
 Under NPs, you keep making contribution till retirement.
 At the time of retirement, you use the accumulated corpus to purchase an annuity plan.

 Cons: Annuity rates are quite low.
-It is not too difficult to replicate performance of an annuity plan on your own.
+It is not too difficult to replicate the performance of an annuity plan on your own.
 Annuity income is taxed in the year of receipt.

 6. Rental Income